 Last but not least there are other Choco endemics that can be seen in the reserve or along the road: Rose-faced Parrot, Orange-fronted Barbet,Toucan Barbet, Orange-breasted Fruiteater, Mossbacked Tanager, Choco Vireo, Long-wattled Umbrellabird.
 If you are a serious birder you may want to consider two days birding trip to cover the higher altitud forest just past Pacto Alto, the entire Amagusa road, the Amagusa Reserve, and then continuig to the lower forest of Pachijal, Mashpi, and ending with another stay at another conservation project in Mangaloma at 700 masl.

-Many thanks to our sponsor the Puluahua Hostal for helping us build and manage this web site so we can reach more people interested in saving the forest through our eco-tourism program.
+Many thanks to our sponsor the Pululahua Hostal for helping us build and manage this web site so we can reach more people interested in saving the forest through our eco-tourism program.

 Check out these great partners for affordable birding programs that support the Ecuadorian people and businesses through the Bird Watching for Conservation Association.

-23 de Junio.- The best place to see the Long-wattled Umbrellabird and help conservation.
+23 de Junio.- Stay at 23 de Junio for fantastic views of the Long-wattled Umbrellabird and help conservation.

 Pacto Sumaco.- Best birding option to visit the Sumaco Biosphere National Park and help the local community of Pacto Sumaco.

-Isla Corazon offers community owned birdwatching and mangrove tours.
-A fantastic place to see mangrove and estuary birds and also help the comunnity of Puerto Portovelo.
+Isla Corazon - Community owned birdwatching and mangrove tours.
+A fantastic place to see mangrove and estuary birds and also help the community of Puerto Portovelo.

-Pululahua Hostal - Birding Tours that conserve the forest and money.
+Pululahua Hostal - Ecuador Birding Tours that conserve the forest and money.

-Gareno Lodge - The best place to see the Rufous Potoo and to help the conservation of the Huaorani forest.
+Gareno Lodge - Visit the Rufous Potoo up close and help the conservation of the Huaorani forest.

-Cueva de los Tayos.- This is a great place to see and photograph the Oilbirds close to Mindo.
+Cueva de los Tayos.- See and photograph the Oilbirds close to Mindo.